CONTENTS of Kyle’s Book …

 Section II: Clinical Massage Therapy and Structural Bodywork

 Clinical massage therapy and structural bodywork (at one level) are two different therapy disciplines.
 The first, clinical massage therapy, involves the ability to understand and effectively identify and manipulate the soft tissues of the body for the purpose of reducing chronic excess muscle tensions that contribute to the onset of pain and dysfunction.
-Structural bodywork adds a level of sophistication in scientifically tracking down the aches, pains and dysfunctions that are not sufficiently responsive to localized (at the location of symptoms) treatment of neuromuscular and myofascial structures.
+Structural bodywork adds a level of sophistication in scientifically tracking down the aches, pains, and dysfunction not sufficiently responsive to localized (at the location of symptoms) treatment of neuromuscular and myofascial structures.

 Chapter 6: Posterior Lower Extremity Compartment (PLEC)